 Teilhard de Chardin and TranshumanismPrometheus Unbound: Transhumanist Arguments The Transhuman organ James J. Hughes.
 (Trans)humanism & Biopolitics Transhuman Transformation Humanism and Transhumanism C. S. Lewis as Philosopher Transhumanism's SolipsisticUtopianism The First Transhumanist

-*Kurzweil Quaddafi is more than just a pretty phrase.
+*Kurzweil Quaddafi is more than just a petty phrase.
 Transmortals do not brook opposition.
 They were able to burn down one of their opponents when name calling didn't work.

 No comments: